deviceplane/deviceplane/README.md

 A hosted version of Deviceplane is available at [https://cloud.deviceplane.com/](https://cloud.deviceplane.com/).

+We also have documentation for self-hosting Deviceplane available at [https://deviceplane.com/docs/self-hosted/](https://deviceplane.com/docs/self-hosted/).

 This repository contains all Deviceplane code including the backend (controller), agent, and CLI.

 ## Local Development